dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 3. Periodically encode your buffer of still frames and write to your output (packet writing in MPEG terms)
      * You will do this either when the buffer becomes full, or every n-many ms; you might prefer one over the other depending on whether you want to stream your video live or not.
 4. When your program terminates flush the buffer and close your stream

+  My program currently encodes frame by frame which works fine right now, however, I may need to use a buffer for longer renders or when the renders are more intensive.

 * OpenGL reads pixels starting from the bottom-left of the window, but many image or video formats expect pixels to start from the top-left (i.e., row 0 is at the top).
 This was done for the PNG sequence using the ``stbi_flip_vertically_on_write(true);`` function call in the render loop, likewise with the function call ``flipFrameVertically(frame.data());`` for each frame of the real-time encoded video.